 The first step in rebuilding your credit is to request a copy of your credit report from all three major credit reporting agencies.
-This is the only way of knowing the negative listings impacting your credit score (i.e., the negative listings you need to dispute via debt validation letters).
+This is the only way of knowing the negative listings impacting your credit score, some of which could be inaccurate listings you can dispute with the credit bureaus.

 In other words, this is an imperative process, so if the thought of going over your credit report overwhelms you, don’t let it, and with good reason.
 Though at first glance credit reports can be a little intimidating, they really are pretty reader-friendly once you know what to expect.

 The credit reports from Equifax, Experian and TransUnion each have their own formats, but they contain the same categories of information: